-The removal process of the bottle trap and p trap is nearly the same so, we don’t discuss it again.
-But you will find some advantages when you need to clean a bottle trap.
+The removal process of the bottle trap and p trap is nearly the same, so we don’t discuss it again.
+But you will find some advantages when cleaning a bottle trap.
 You will not need to remove the whole body.
 Just turn the base of the bottle trap counterclockwise until the bowl comes out.
-If you need to remove the full-body, you should first remove the base and wall tube.
+If you need to remove the whole body, you should first remove the base and wall tube.

-The floor trap is located below the floor to collect wastewater from Basin.
+The floor trap is located below the floor to collect wastewater from the basin.
 This trap is available in cast iron or UPVC material.
 It has removable grating (jali) on top of the waste trap.
 The water seal needs to be at least 50 mm deep.
-Now we discuss the installation process of a floor trap to understand the process.
+Now, we discuss the installation process of a floor trap to understand the process.

-To install a floor trap, you will need a bosch concrete blade on just a circular saw.
+You will need a bosch concrete blade on a circular saw to install a floor trap.
 Before starting, please wear a respirator to save yourself from the dust.
-To be sure that your plug into a GFI.
-You will need to see what’s happening underneath this floor and get started.
-Score around the edges of the drainpipe then, knock out the concrete with a hammer and tile chisel.
-After that, you should adjust the floor trap then reassemble the concrete.
+To be sure that you plug into a GFI.
+You must see what’s happening underneath this floor and get started.
+Score around the edges of the drainpipe, then knock out the concrete with a hammer and tile chisel.
+After that, you should adjust the floor trap and reassemble the concrete.
 Finally, you have done the work.

 The removal process of a floor trap

 To remove the floor waste trap, you will only need a hammer.
-Then hit around the trap cover slowly.
-After that, it will be easy to take out the floor trap, and finally, you have done the work.
+Then, hit around the trap cover slowly.
+After that, it will be easy to remove the floor trap, and finally, you have done the work.

 You will need to prepare the location to install a gully trap.
 If you want to install it in underground drainage, you should dig a hole in the ground.
 The upper part of the gully trap might remain at the ground level.
-Stiffen the place using concrete, then connect the sewage pipe into the gully trap.
-After that, pour concrete over the waste trap and connect the gutter drain into the rainwater gully.
+Stiffen the place using concrete, then connect the sewage pipe to the gully trap.
+After that, pour concrete over the waste trap and connect the gutter drain to the rainwater gully.
 Before you do that, you will need to adjust the outlet size.
-Keep in mind that you will need to regularly clean up the gully trap.
-If you own a rainwater gully with a basket, you will need to clean it thoroughly before coming winter.
+Keep in mind that you will need to clean up the gully trap regularly.
+If you own a rainwater gully with a basket, clean it thoroughly before winter.

 The removal process of a Gully Trap

 At first, you will need to understand where the gully trap is situated.
-Then score around the edges of the gully trap and take out the concrete by a sledgehammer.
+Then, score around the edges of the gully trap and take out the concrete with a sledgehammer.
 After that, disconnect it from all the drain pipes.
 Then you can remove it, and finally, you have done the work.